Bob Seely: Academia

 Seely has been a research associate at the Changing Character of War Programme at the University of Oxford.

 In June 2018 Seely produced a definition of Russian hybrid war, in a paper entitled "A Definition of Contemporary Russian Conflict: how does the Kremlin Wage War?"
 The peer reviewed paper was produced by the Henry Jackson Society and presented in an event in the House of Commons on 4 June.

 On 16 May 2019 Seely co-authored, with Peter Varnish and John Hemmings, an investigation into the Chinese tech giant Huawei and its possible role in the development of 5G.
 The report, published by the Henry Jackson Society, recommended barring Huawei from involvement in the UK's 5G infrastructure network.
 The report was endorsed by both Sir Richard Dearlove and former Australian Prime Minister Malcolm Turnbull.

 In July 2019 Seely wrote for the Royal United Service Institute (RUSI) on the Surkov leaks, analysing the leaked emails to provide "a guide to Russian subversive warfare".
 Seely argued that: "Russia's modern practice of political subversion can be understood as a reinvention of 'active measures', a form of political conflict pioneered by the Soviet Union."

 Seely's PhD in International Security Studies was awarded by King’s College, London, in April 2022 for a thesis entitled: "Uniting Ways of War for Perpetual Conflict, An Examination of Contemporary Russian Warfare".

 Political career

+Early political career

 Seely's political career began as a personal assistant to Shaun Woodward, until Woodward's defection to the Labour Party in 1999.
 Following this he worked at Conservative Central Office as an adviser on foreign affairs to Michael Howard, Francis Maude and Sir Malcolm Rifkind.